Pool Excavation: The Process & Questions You Should Ask Your Pool Builder

 The Pool Excavation Process

-Step one: Soil test
+Step 1: Soil test

 Before your pool contractor starts to build your inground pool, they will want to perform a soil test to check what they are building on.
 Your backyard could be composed of sand, organic matter, clay, or gravel that may impact the digging of the pool.
 Before they even start digging, they will want to ensure that your backyard is suitable for an inground pool.

-Step two: Digging
+Step 2: Digging

-Step three: Heavy machinery
+Step 3: Heavy machinery

-Step four: Cleaning up
+Step 4: Cleaning up

 Questions to Ask Your Pool Excavation Contractor